 Finally, I was old enough to be an altar boy.
 The liturgy was still in Latin, and I worked hard to memorize those Latin prayers.
 I have to admit, we altar boys would race to see who could rattle off the prayers faster.
 But one prayer forced us to put the brakes on for at least a minute.
 Near the beginning of the Mass, we would slow down and dramatically say “mea, culpa, mea culpa, mea maxima culpa” beating our breast with our fist at each repetition of the phrase.
 “Through my fault, through my fault, through my most grievous fault.”

 No sooner had my serving career begun, than the rules changed.
 Due to something the priest called “Vatican II,” we began saying the Confiteor in English and were disappointed that the threefold “mea culpa” had disappeared.

-In the upcoming changes in the English translation of the Mass, the threefold refrain is back again, and we are once again encouraged to symbolically strike our breasts each time we acknowledge our fault.
+In the 2011 changes in the English translation of the Mass, the threefold refrain suddenly was back again, and we are once again encouraged to symbolically strike our breasts each time we acknowledge our fault.

 So why was this restored?
 And why will we, at the beginning of the prayer, not only admit that we have sinned, but that we have greatly sinned?

 The first reason is that the Catholic Mass is thoroughly biblical.
 So lets start by noting what a threefold repetition means in the Jewish mentality.
 In Hebrew, you can’t add endings to words to express superlatives or emphasis.
 There is no “big, bigger, biggest” in the language of the Old Testament.
 So how do you get the idea across that something is the best, worst, or extremely important?
 By repeating it three times.
 When Isaiah had a vision of the Lord attended by angels, they cried out “Holy, Holy, Holy!” which we repeat at every mass.
 Peter’s denied Jesus three times.
 The Lord later asked Peter “do you love me?”
 (John 21) not once, but three times.